 Learning outcomes are statements on what successful students have achieved as the result of learning.

+These are threshold statements of achievement the learning outcomes broadly fall into four categories:

+The overall knowledge and understanding you will gain from your course (KU)

+Graduate attributes are characteristics that you will have developed during the duration of your course (GA)

-These threshold statements of achievement and are linked to the knowledge, understanding and skills that a student will have gained on successfully completing a course.
+Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP)

-Knowledge and understanding

-1. Conceptual and theoretical framework of the subject area

-- 2. Past and current context of development of the discipline - 3.
-Principles of passive design and performance analysis tools applied to design practice - 4.
-Fundamentals of building physics and energy flows between the built environment and its inhabitants - 5.
-Appropriate application of quantitative and qualitative analytical tools to evaluate performance of existing buildings and of new design proposals - 6.
-Critical appreciation of environmental requirements and performance of various building typologies and built precedents - 7.
-Correlations between climatic & microclimatic factors, buildings and their mutual interactions

-Specific skills
+Key transferable skills that you will be expected to have gained on successful completion of the course.
+(KTS)

+Upon successful completion of the the programme, students will have acquired the requisite knowledge and understanding to:

-- 1. Critical, reflective and synthetic skills leading to a problem definition approach to the wider as well as specific technical aspects concerned with environmental performance of buildings and the built environment - 2.
-Critical review of existing literature and information already available in - 3.
-Ability to plan, carry-out, process and interpret fieldwork and monitoring data from in and around buildings using specialist equipment and data collection protocols - 4.
-Well-developed presentation skills through variety of media ranging from oral, written, graphical, three-dimensional, virtual, etc. - 5.
-Use specialist computational tools and analytical methods to assess and predict building performance. - 6.
-Assess the technical feasibility, environmental performance and social benefit of design propositions - 7.
-Formulate research questions and hypotheses relevant to the context of interest and undertake architectural research leading to guidelines of applicability of studied solutions and research outcomes
+- KNU1 Conceptual and theoretical framework of the subject area.
+(KU) - KNU2 Past and current context of development of the discipline.
+(KU) - KNU3 Principles of passive design and performance analysis tools applied to design practice.
+(KU) - KNU4 Fundamentals of building physics and energy flows between the built environment and its inhabitants.
+(KU) - KNU5 Appropriate application of quantitative and qualitative analytical tools to evaluate performance of existing buildings and of new design proposals.
+(KU) - KNU6 Critical appreciation of environmental requirements and performance of various building typologies and built precedents.
+(KU) - KNU7 Correlations between climatic & microclimatic factors, buildings and their mutual interactions.
+(KU) - KTS1 Frame problems in complex situations.
+(KTS) - KTS2 Design based problem solving involving creativity, innovation and critical evaluation based on reasoned application of theory and precedent.
+(KTS) - KTS3 Participate in Inter-disciplinary team working, negotiation, and collaborative working.
+(KTS) - KTS4 Undertake independent learning and enquiry.
+(KTS) - KTS5 Formulate, research, structure, and advance an evidence based reasoned argument.
+(KTS) - KTS6 Self-manage, set targets, manage time and resources, work to deadlines and balance conflicting demands. ( KTS) - KTS7 Deploy effective communication of ideas and information combining verbal, written, numeric and graphic media in a structured manner.
+(KTS) - SS1 Critical, reflective and synthetic skills leading to a problem definition approach to the wider as well as specific technical aspects concerned with environmental performance of buildings and the built environment.
+(SS) - SS2 Critical review of existing literature and information already available in the field.
+(SS) - SS3 Ability to plan, carry-out, process and interpret fieldwork and monitoring data from in and around buildings using specialist equipment and data collection protocols.
+(SS) - SS4 Well-developed presentation skills through variety of media ranging from oral, written, graphical, threedimensional, virtual, etc. (SS) - SS5 Use specialist computational tools and analytical methods to assess and predict building performance.
+(SS) - SS6 Assess the technical feasibility, environmental performance and social benefit of design propositions.
+(SS) - SS7 Formulate research questions and hypotheses relevant to the context of interest and undertake architectural research leading to guidelines of applicability of studied solutions and research outcomes.
+(SS)

-Key transferable skills

-- 1. Frame problems in complex situations - 2.
-Design based problem solving involving creativity, innovation and critical evaluation based on reasoned application of theory and precedent - 3.
-Participate in Inter-disciplinary team working, negotiation, and collaborative working. - 4.
-Undertake independent learning and enquiry - 5.
-Formulate, research, structure, and advance an evidence based reasoned argument - 6.
-Self-manage, set targets, manage time and resources, work to deadlines and balance conflicting demands. - 7.
-Deploy effective communication of ideas and information combining verbal, written, numeric and graphic media in a structured manner.

-Learning outcomes - PGCert Architecture and Environmental Design
+Additionally, the students of the Postgraduate Certificate in Architecture and Environmental Design pathway will be able to:

-Knowledge and understanding

-- 1. Principles of passive design and performance analysis tools applied to design practice - 2.
-Fundamentals of building physics and energy flows between the built environment and its inhabitants
+- KNU1 Principles of passive design and performance analysis tools applied to design practice.
+(KU) - KNU2 Fundamentals of building physics and energy flows between the built environment and its inhabitants.
+(KU) - KNU3 Appropriate application of quantitative and qualitative analytical tools to evaluate performance of new design